 TIPS for HER: Say Yes to the Dress

 Long, flowy dresses and skirts look amazing on camera because they bring extra movement to the photos.
 Cute, shorter-length dresses photograph beautifully as well.
-Dresses and skirts tend to look most stunning on camera because they really flatter the female body — which is probably why the red carpet is always full of so many dresses and not very many pantsuits!
-I recommend avoiding pants and shorts for your session, and saying yes to a dress or two.
+Dresses and skirts tend to look most stunning on camera because they really flatter the female body — which is probably why the red carpet is always full of so many dresses!

 TIPS for HER: Choosing Colors

-When choosing colors for your outfits, select lighter tones and more muted shades.
-By avoiding ultra-bright, bold colors, it will help bring all the attention to your faces and let the eye focus on the way you feel about each other.
+Select lighter tones and more muted shades for a more light and airy look of your photos.
 The camera loves shades of soft pink and muted blues, mixed with sophisticated light neutrals like heather gray, creams, leather brown and white.
-That softer color palette fits beautifully into almost all natural outdoor environments.
+That softer colour palette fits beautifully into almost all natural outdoor environments.
+By avoiding ultra-bright, bold colours, it will also help bring all the attention to your faces and let the eye focus on the way you feel about each other.

-Otherwise you can take this as an opportunity to wear something vivid: for exemple, a deep fuschia dress or gold sequins skirt paired with a black top.
+Otherwise you can take this as an opportunity to wear something vivid: for exemple, a deep fuchsia dress or gold sequins skirt paired with a black top.

 If you’re wearing a pattern, make sure it’s not overwhelming or distracting.